10 weekend events happening in Northern California

-SACRAMENTO, Calif. — If monster trucks, brunch, or a Filipino fiesta sounds fun to you, then it goes to show there's something for everyone this weekend in Northern California.
+SACRAMENTO, Calif. — Hey!
+Do an Italian fest, Pride Month marches, and block parties sound fun to you?
+If so, then it goes to show there's something for everyone this weekend in Northern California.

+The weekend weather will be heating up, reaching highs in the upper 90s and mid-80s with a slight breeze.
+Whether you'd like to go out, stay in, or a bit of both, here are some weekend events!

 - More information about this event HERE.